Last updated on February 26th, 2023 at 05:18 am

 So, I mentioned in one of my more recent blog posts that it’s important to understand if you’re a plotter or a pantser.
-I gave a short definition there, but I wanted to break it down further and really explain why it matters.
+I gave a short definition there, but I wanted to break it down further and really explain why knowing your process matters.
 For my purposes here, I’m specifically referring to writers, though I’m sure you could apply these terms to many things.
 But understanding what kind of writer you are can help you work through your story’s issues.

 Plotters are just what they sound like.
 Plotters have a detailed outline.
 They write down everything about their characters.
 They make sure they know everything that’s going to happen.

 The trick is to not become too rigid in your planning.
 My husband does this sometimes.
-I suggest big changes, and he goes “No, that will change later books.”
+I suggest big changes, and he goes, “No, that will change later books.”
 And I’m like, “Soooo?”
 Staying obstinate about how your book is supposed to go can keep you from solving or even seeing problems.
 If you have an entire outline and you’re still having trouble writing, your outline needs to change.

 A pantser is someone who fundamentally flies by the seat of their pants as they write.
 They don’t really plan out too much.
 They just write and sort of “discover” their book as they go along.
-They more write their way into a plot rather than the other way around.
+Pantsers more write their way into a plot rather than the other way around.

 The benefit of being a pantser is that you can allow your characters to surprise you.
 Your work can flow out, and you can basically just decide what feels right.
 This can make your book feel more organic.